ischoning/ischoning/README.md

 - 👋 Hi, I’m @ischoning
 - 👀 I’m interested in automation.
 - 🌱 I’m currently studying Autonomous Systems (MSc) at Denmarks Technical University.
-- 💞️ I’m looking to collaborate on HMM algorithms.
+- 💞️ I’m looking to collaborate on projects related to visual aids, eye tracking, and mixed/augmented reality.
 - 📫 How to reach me: send me a message on linkedin.com/in/ischoning/

 <!---